everton137/leavex.eu/content/news/index.md

   showReadingTime: false
 ---

 The latest updates, media coverage, and opinion pieces supporting the movement to abandon X/Twitter.
+You can also find [quotes and ideas](/quotes) related to this project.

 ### Articles
 * [Trump Hit With New Lawsuit for Funneling Sensitive Info to Elon Musk](https://newrepublic.com/post/190784/trump-lawsuit-funneling-info-federal-workers-elon-musk) (_The New Republic - 28.01.2025_)